 To be eligible for the preference of three (3), five (5) or ten (10) points to be added to the passing score of an original entry examination, United States armed forces (or a reserve component) veterans must present the original or a legible photocopy of their DD214 member 4 military discharge.
 The Human Resources Department reserves the right to determine eligibility for these points according to Public Act 87-796.
 The applicant shall show proof of eligibility no later than ten (10) working days from the date of application for an examination.

 After testing and passing an examination, your name is placed on the appropriate employment register according to score with the higher ranking scores going to the top of the register.
-If you are not satisfied with your score, you may rewrite an examination three times within one year, with at least a one-month time lapse between each rewrite.
+For any exam given on an open and continuous basis, you may rewrite the examination three times within one year, with at least a one-month time lapse between each rewrite.
 The highest score shall determine your placement on the register.
 You can retake the typing portion of the examination three times within a 6-month time period with at least a 7-day lapse between each rewrite, not counting the first time that you take the typing exam.
-A notice of your examination score will be mailed to you at the address indicated on your application.
-You may check your standing on the register at any time by inquiring at the Human Resources Department; but since examinations are given on an open and continuous basis, your place on the register may change from day to day.
-Please be sure to notify us if you should relocate so that we can keep your applicant records up to date.
+A notice of your examination score will be e-mailed to you at the e-mail address indicated on your application.
+You may check your standing on the register at any time by contacting the Human Resources Department; but since examinations are given on an open and continuous basis, your place on the register may change from day to day.
+It is your responsibility to keep your application current by informing Human Resources if your home address, e-mail address, or phone number changes.